 First of all, welcome to Oxford!
-This letter outlines some information, an assignment, and recommended reading resources to help you prepare over the summer for your upcoming start in Biochemistry.
+This letter outlines some information on tutorials in the coming year, an assignment, and recommended reading resources to help you prepare over the summer for your upcoming start in Biochemistry.

 I'm Prof. Lars Jansen and will be your organizing tutor throughout the course.
 In addition to attending all lectures, classes, and practical work you will participate in approximately one tutorial per week during term time.
-This will involve a ~1-hour session with a tutor that may ask you to prepare an essay or work on a particular problem ahead of the tutorial.
-I will cover many areas in molecular and cell biology.
+This will involve a ~1-hour session with a tutor who may ask you to prepare an essay or work on a particular problem ahead of the tutorial.
+I will cover mainly areas in molecular and cell biology.
 You will also meet with other tutors that will have expertise in the different areas of the biochemistry course.